Zettlr/zettlr-docs/docs/de/reference/settings.md

 ![settings_editor.png](../img/settings_editor.png)

 The editor tab controls most functionality of the editor.
-The list to the left contains all available dictionaries that can be used for spell checking.
-Simply select the ones you want to use.
-You can use multiple dictionaries to check bilingual texts.
-Filter the list using the search box on top of the list.

-> **Tip**: To disable spell checking, uncheck all dictionaries.
-To install additional dictionaries, refer to the [localisation manual](../core/localisation.md).
+As Markdown allows both asterisks and underscores to make text bold and italic, you can choose your favourite flavour here.
+The **default image path** is a path you can use to tell Zettlr where it should put your images when you paste them from clipboard.
+It can be absolute or relative.
+If you provide the name `assets`, Zettlr would put images by default into the `assets` subdirectory of the directory where your file is.
+You can even tell it to use a directory relative to the parent directory, e.g. `../assets`.
+Remember that you can always select the directory for an image on a case-by-case basis.

+The indentation refers to the amount of spaces inserted when you, e.g., increase the level of lists.

+The algorithm for the readability mode that Zettlr should use when you toggle the readability mode.
+For a short explanation of the different algorithms available, please head over to [our documentation on the readability mode](https://www.zettlr.com/readability).

-On the right hand side of the tab, you can see some checkboxes, a text input, and another list.
-First you can **mute non-focused lines** while you are in the distraction free mode.
+Further, you can **mute non-focused lines** while you are in the distraction free mode.
 This means that Zettlr dims all lines except the one where your cursor is.
 The next option allows you to **automatically close certain character pairs**.

 The third option only applies to users using a keyboard that features the `Home` and `End` keys.
 If you press them, the default CodeMirror behaviour is to move the cursor to the beginning or end respectively of a whole paragraph (i.e.: the beginning and end of a _logical_ line).
 If you want CodeMirror to only move to the beginning and end of the _visible_ line, make sure to turn off this option.
 If you make use of the hard-wrap feature of Markdown, and always manually wrap a paragraph, this setting won't have any effect for you.

-The **default image path** is a path you can use to tell Zettlr where it should put your images when you paste them from clipboard.
-It can be absolute or relative.
-If you provide the name `assets`, Zettlr would put images by default into the `assets` subdirectory of the directory where your file is.
-You can even tell it to use a directory relative to the parent directory, e.g. `../assets`.
-Remember that you can always select the directory for an image on a case-by-case basis.

-Finally, the list on the right hand side of the tab displays all the words you've added to your custom dictionary.
-Click them to remove them from your user dictionary.

 ### Export

 ![settings_export.png](../img/settings_export.png)

 The export tab allows you to tweak all preferences concerning how your files are exported.
 To the left you have options concerning the Zettelkasten functionality.